 Drawbacks & Limitations

 Behind the scenes, Wi-Fi Calling is making use of GAN/UMA technology (also known as Generic Access Network or Unlicensed Mobile Access).
 Orange previously offered this service under the ‘Signal Boost’ brand (Orange UK is now a part of EE).
-Vodafone is planning to launch their own Wi-Fi Calling service in summer 2015.

-Switching to EE: Keep Your Current Phone Number
+Keeping Your Phone Number

 For a step-by-step guide on moving your number to EE, please select your current mobile network from the drop down menu below: